kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 +++
-title = "Overview of the Pipelines SDK" description = "Introduction to building components and pipelines" weight = 2
+title = "Introducion to the Pipelines SDK" description = "Introduction to building components and pipelines" weight = 2
 +++